Xilinx/Vitis-Tutorials/Vitis_System_Design/Design_Tutorials/02-Versal_Vitis_Subsystem_Flow/vss/cosim/README.md

 At the start of the datamover processing, the receiving kernels signal when they can accept data using `TREADY` flags.<br>
 **Note:** The counter values will be sampled by the datamover only when `TREADY` is high.<br>

-To highlight the startup effects, the screenshots below is ***after restarting*** the simulation.
+To highlight the startup effects, the screenshots below show waveforms zoomed to interesting events in the simulation.
-Notice there are two stall events occuring for the vector multiplication datamover and three stalls for the stream based datamover.
+Notice there are two stall events occuring for the vector multiplication datamover and three stalls for the stream based datamovers.
+Pay attention to the counter values when the TREADY signals toggle as this will be reflected by the datamovers sampling the signal.<br>
+**Note:** Initially the pipeline registers in respective data paths are filled with incoming samples.
+During this sequence the values will be continuous until the design starts throttling due to the rate difference between the counter clock and AI Engine clock.<br>
+Once steady state occurs, the data movers will try to keep up with the PL side rates and insert stalls to compensate for the cycle difference.
+This is fine, but to avoid stalling the AXI Stream network inside AI Engine array, a FIFO is needed on the input stream ports.

 ![](./doc_files/datamover_first_tready.png)